CarlijnQuik/File-Manager-App/PROCESS.md

 - Now have to log in twice, once with the rest api and once with the normal api to use the different functionalities

 #### Day 5
-- Tried all morning to enable the user to only log in once, then decided to just continue and look into that later
+- Tried all morning to enable the user to only log in once, which worked in the end but still buggy
 - Enabled user to log in once, but now the "create file" button is not working, probably because the api client is in another fragment
+- Creating files works again with the floating action button in the file fragment

 *Week 4*
 TODO list;